 Supervised practice rotations are coordinated with Monday didactic course topics.
 Fall term supervised practice rotations and courses focus on retail and patient food service management, nutrition education, and public health.
 Winter term rotations and courses provide students with experience in basic clinical nutrition.
 Specialized dietetic practice and unique patient populations are addressed in spring term courses and supervised practice rotations.

-Suitable placements for supervised practice are developed by the Dietetic Internship Director and Supervised Practice Coordinators.
-When assigning primary placement sites, our program takes the match code, student preferences, and several other factors into consideration, but students may be placed in Portland, Southwest Washington, or Medford regardless of student preference or match code.
-Students are assigned to a primary placement site for the majority of their supervised practice; however, several external rotations give students the opportunity to experience working in a variety of other settings, which may include distance or rural locations.
-Students may complete one rural rotation during their supervised practice rotations in locations such as Klamath Falls, Warm Springs, Madras/Bend, Redmond, and Pendleton.
+Suitable placements for supervised practice are developed by the Dietetic Internship Director and Associate Dietetic Internship Director.
+When assigning primary placement sites, our program takes the match code, student preferences, and several other factors into consideration, but students may be placed in Portland, Southwest Washington, or Southern Oregon regardless of student preference or match code.
+Students are assigned to a primary placement site for the majority of their supervised practice; however, several external rotations give students the opportunity to experience working in a variety of other settings, which include distance or rural locations.
+Students complete one rural rotation during their supervised practice rotations in locations such as Astoria, Coos Bay, Seaside, Warm Springs, Madras/Bend, Redmond, and Pendleton.
 Distance between the students' primary placement and practice sites may vary and extended distances may occur.

-Click on the tabs to the left to discover more about supervised practice in the Medford-Southern Oregon area and the Portland-Vancouver metro area.
+Click on the tabs to the left to discover more about supervised practice in the Southern Oregon area and the Portland-Vancouver metro area.

-Our Medford graduates have an excellent internship experience with dedicated and compassionate preceptors, and easily find employment in the area upon graduation.
+Our Southern Oregon graduates have an excellent internship experience with dedicated and compassionate preceptors, and easily find employment in the area upon graduation.

-A Medford-based internship may be a good fit for you if:
+A Southern Oregon-based internship may be a good fit for you if:

 - You are independent and self-directed